pagkly/Zed/Investopedia3/The Lowdown on Cost Control.md

 Assume, for example, that a retail clothing shop wants to earn $10,000 in net income from $100,000 in sales for the month.
 To reach the goal, management reviews both fixed and variable costs and attempts to reduce the expenses.
 Inventory is a variable cost that can be reduced by finding other suppliers that may offer more competitive prices.

 It may take longer to reduce fixed costs, such as a lease payment, because these costs are usually fixed in a contract.
-Reaching a target net income is particularly important for a [public company](https://www.investopedia.com/terms/p/publiccompany.asp), since investors purchase the issuer’s common stock based on the expectation of earnings growth over time.
+Reaching a target net income is particularly important for a [[public company]](https://www.investopedia.com/terms/p/publiccompany.asp), since investors purchase the issuer’s common stock based on the expectation of earnings growth over time.

 Outsourcing is used frequently to control costs because many businesses find it cheaper to pay a third party to perform a task than to take on the work within the company.